 I’m no psychic, but I can feel an aura around Hawley Dunbar.
 When you meet her, you inhale the vibrancy of her trapezium cat-eye sunglasses, artful nails, patterned pants, but you exhale the controlled taste of her minimalist gold jewellery, pin-straight, centre-part hair and skin-first approach to makeup.
 You sense that she’s always up for a good time, but on her time.
-And her strategy to shoe organization and sneaker storage is much the same: It’s eye-catching, but doesn’t skimp on the subtleties.
+And her strategy to sneaker organization and shoe storage is much the same: It’s eye-catching, but doesn’t skimp on the subtleties.

 Dunbar is the editor-in-chief of Sidewalk Hustle, a lifestyle site that covers music, fashion, art, and, of course, sneakers.
 Her shoe collection is as large as it is varied — from kicks meant to take a beating at Barry’s Bootcamp to TikTok-worthy Nike Air Max 180 by Comme des Garçons.
 Even GQ quotes Dunbar on her shoe taste (short version: Don’t bother with mids).
 And with about 200 pairs between her and her partner Tristan Banning (founder of Sidewalk Hustle), their loft could easily be overcome with shoes.
 But with that laser focus on combining bold graphic style and clean lines, without a hair out of place, you know each pair has a home.
-In fact, their collection has its own room, with stacked clear boxes from the floor right up to the 17-foot ceiling.
+In fact, their collection has its own room, with stacked clear shoe storage boxes from the floor right up to the 17-foot ceiling.

 FS: What was the shoe that changed your mindset from being someone who wears shoes to someone who collects shoes?